Sago Mine disaster: Early theories of cause

 Early reports noted that there was a thunderstorm in the area at the time and suggested a lightning strike near the mine entrance may have ignited methane, but no one reported seeing such a strike.
 Sensors from the U.S. National Lightning Detection Network indicated there were at least two cloud-to-ground lightning strikes near the mine.
 Another early theory was that lightning struck a methane well that had previously been drilled from the surface to an area behind the seals.
-Methane wells are used to extract methane from coal seams and sometimes from sealed areas when methane levels are high.
+Methane wells are used to extract methane from coal seams and sometimes form sealed areas when methane levels are high.

 Storm systems are accompanied by low atmospheric pressure, which causes more methane to escape from coal seams and sealed areas.
 In winter the air is drier and less dense and creates a drier mine environment.
 Such conditions have been known to contribute to past mine fires and explosions.
 Other factors affecting methane liberation include whether the mine ventilation system is exhausting (negative pressure) or blowing (positive pressure), and the operating pressures of the fans.

 Fourteen men on the second cart escaped the initial explosion.
 The 12 trapped miners were on the first cart, which apparently passed the point where the explosion occurred.
 The foreman on the second cart, whose brother was among those trapped, the mine superintendent and three others entered the mine to rescue the trapped miners.
-They reached 9000 ft into the mine before air quality detectors indicated there was too much carbon monoxide to proceed.
+They reached 9000 ft into the mine before air quality detectors indicated there was too much carbon monoxide (CO) to proceed.
 In addition, repairs they had made to ventilation controls raised fears that increased fresh air to the interior of the mine may cause a second explosion.